luc-leonard/sound-visualizer/README.md

 You can use ```docker run -p 5000:80 lucleonard/sound-visualizer``` and go to http://localhost:5000

+#### heroku
+The application can be deployed on heroku.
+It uses Google Cloud Engine to communicate between the web and the worker layer

-The web application is also deployed at https://luc-leonard-sound-visualizer.herokuapp.com/
+It is also deployed at https://luc-leonard-sound-visualizer.herokuapp.com/

 ## Examples
 ![example_1](examples/example_greyscale_1.png)